 The protagonist of the story is Anthony Levandowski, a systems developer for self-driving cars who worked at Waymo, a company in the Google conglomerate, before founding his own company—Otto—dedicated to self-driving trucks.
 Otto was later acquired by Uber, but Levandowski was eventually fired by Uber and denounced for an alleged breach of business secrets by his former employer Waymo.

-In September, Wired magazine revealed the unusual new project of this engineer—Levandowski has created a religious organization called Way of the Future, whose objective is to “to develop and promote the realization of a Godhead based on AI, through understanding and worship of the Godhead, to contribute to the betterment of society.”
-Of course, as in all religions, the stated goal is laudable, but little is known about this “techno-futurist church” and how the project will be carried out.
+In 2017, Wired revealed the engineer’s unusual new project: a religious organization called Way of the Future, whose objective was to “to develop and promote the realization of a Godhead based on AI, through understanding and worship of the Godhead, to contribute to the betterment of society.”.
+Levandowski eventually closed the doors of his virtual church in 2021, but made it clear that he still believes in the premise that inspired its creation.